A labiaplasty was performed to reduce the length of the female genitalia.View Patient Details

 by Dr. Ricardo L Rodriguez

-A Labiaplasty, also known as labia reduction, is an aesthetic surgery for the genitalia, which involves reduction of the labia.
+A Labiaplasty, also spelled labioplasty, and commonly referred to as labia reduction, is an aesthetic surgery for the female genitalia, which involves reduction of the labia.
+Wikipedia describes the average length of the labia minor (inner labia) of females between the ages of 18-50 to be 61 mm.
+However, longer lengths were recorded up to 100 mm.
 Patients request the surgery because their labia either hangs, or appears to be too long.
 Some patients complain of discomfort when wearing tight undergarments.

 My labia shows thru my clothes

 Patients who are candidates for this procedure usually have these signs or symptoms: